The Paper Kingdom: Development

 The Paper Kingdom was going to feature My Chemical Romance's touring musicians James Dewees (left, pictured in 2014) and Jarrod Alexander (right, pictured in 2022).
 Dewees assisted with writing the record and became an official member of the band by the end of the year.

-After touring concluded for their previous album Danger Days: The True Lives of the Fabulous Killjoys, My Chemical Romance reconvened in early 2012 My Chemical Romance to begin work on their fifth studio album,' with the working title of The Paper Kingdom.
+After touring concluded for their previous album Danger Days: The True Lives of the Fabulous Killjoys, My Chemical Romance reconvened in early 2012 to begin work on their fifth studio album,' with the working title of The Paper Kingdom.
 They rented out a space in Los Angeles to convert into their own recording studio.
-The band hoped that, with their own space, they would be able to write new music whenever they wanted to rather than having to adhere to a strict recording deadline.
-Their touring keyboardist James Dewees was going to be included as part of the writing sessions for the album.'
-Furthermore, their touring drummer Jarrod Alexander was set to perform on the record.'
+The band hoped that, with their own space, they could write new music whenever they wanted to rather than having to adhere to a strict recording deadline.
+Their touring keyboardist James Dewees was going to be included as part of the writing sessions for the album; he became an official member of the band shortly before their breakup.'
+Furthermore, touring drummer Jarrod Alexander was set to perform on the record.'

 Recording sessions started in June 2012, with audio engineer Doug McKean helping with production.
 In an interview on Spoilers with Kevin Smith, front man Gerard Way stated that progress on the album was going "rather quickly" and described it as "very dark so far".
 In early 2013, Way told Kerrang! that six songs for the album were complete.
 When the band wasn't working on the music itself, they would instead work on designing costumes and stage sets related to it.
 These costumes were set to be designed by Colleen Atwood, who had previously done costume work with the band starting with The Black Parade (2006).